Mineola, New York: 1982 Long Island Rail Road auto-train collision

-At approximately 2:18 AM on Sunday, March 14, 1982, ten teenagers were riding in a Ford Econoline van on their way to a nearby popular nightspot in Garden City South after attending a friend's house party when the driver swerved around the closed Herricks Road railroad crossing gates, only for their vehicle to be struck broadside and dragged an estimated 100 yards.
+At approximately 2:18 A.M. on Sunday, March 14, 1982, ten teenagers were riding in a Ford Econoline van on their way to a nearby popular nightspot in Garden City South after attending a friend's house party when the driver swerved around the closed Herricks Road railroad crossing gates, only for their vehicle to be struck broadside and dragged an estimated 100 yards.
 A 17-year-old girl, Kathleen Caemmerer (the daughter of former New York State Senator John D. Caemmerer) was the only survivor despite being severely injured.
-The county's worst auto accident and railroad accident sent shockwaves across New York and across the country.
+The county's worst vehicular accident and railroad accident in its history sent shockwaves across New York and across the country.
 In an investigation made and concluded by the Nassau County Police Department, the primary cause of the accident was the driver's failure of judgement contributed by driving under the influence.

 Etymology

 The village's name is derived from an Algonquin Chief, Miniolagamika, which means "pleasant village."